schmuhl/artv/README.md

 - Place files in a web server directory on the Raspberry Pi
   - Requires PHP to get a listing of all the images
-- Drop your favorit art and photos into the "art" directory.
+- Drop your favorite art and photos into the "art" directory.
+ - Any files ending in "-snow" will automatically get a falling snow animation.
+(E.g. photo-snow.jpg)
 - Connect Raspberry Pi to your TV
-- Run a browser and open up the page (e.g. http://localhost/artv/index.html)
+- Run a browser and open up the page (e.g. http://localhost/artv/)
 - Set the browser to full screen
 - Enjoy!